software-mansion/live-compositor/docs/pages/deployment/configuration.md

 Output framerate for all output streams.
 This value can be a number or string in the `NUM/DEN` format , where both `NUM` and `DEN` are unsigned integers.

+### `LIVE_COMPOSITOR_OUTPUT_SAMPLE_RATE`

+Output sample rate for all output streams.
+This value has to be a number or string representing supported sample rate.

+Supported sample rates are: 8000, 12000, 16000, 24000, 48000

 ### `LIVE_COMPOSITOR_FORCE_GPU`

 If enabled, GPU will be required for rendering.
 If only CPU based adapters will be found then process will exit with an error.
 Defaults to `false`.